rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

   <br>
   <br>

-  The following diagram shows all the nodes and relationships in the Technopedia database. <br>
+  The following diagram shows all of the nodes and relationships in the Technopedia database. <br>
   <br>
   <br>
   ![API Image](/images/graph.png)<br>&nbsp;